Webster University believes in assisting returning veterans succeed in their college experience. Additional information is available here.

 Saturday by appointment only

 Ultimately, however, it is the responsibility of each student to keep apprised of current graduation requirements for his or her particular degree program.
-Students may request a change of advisor through the Academic Advising Center.
+These requirements, as well as other university academic policies, can be found in the Graduate and Undergraduate Catalogs.
+Students should review this information prior to enrollment.